kai-li-1994/cml_unit_value/README.md

   - **Cluster 11 (1.65%)** – DEU: **12.93%**, ITA: **8.16%**, GIB: **8.16%**

   *(Countries are represented by their ISO Alpha-3 codes.)*
 ---
+## License
+This project is licensed under the **GNU Lesser General Public License v3.0 (LGPL-3.0)** – see the [LICENSE](LICENSE) file for details.

+You are free to **use, modify, and distribute** this software under the terms of LGPL-3.0.
+If you modify this package and distribute it, you must **release modifications under LGPL** while allowing proprietary software to link to it.
+---